prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

    @> Number of detected hydrophobic interactions: 4.

-Compute all availabe types of interactions at once
+Compute all types of interactions at once
 -------------------------------------------------------------------------------

-Next, we instantiate an :class:`.InteractionsTrajectory` instance which stores all the information about interactions for protein structure for multiple frames.
+Next, we instantiate an :class:`.InteractionsTrajectory` instance, which stores all the information about interactions in protein structures for multiple frames.
 With :meth:`.InteractionsTrajectory.calcProteinInteractionsTrajectory`, we can compute all types of interactions such as hydrogen bonds, salt bridges, repulsive ionic bonding, Pi-cation, Pi-stacking, hydrophobic and disulfide bonds) at once.
 Be aware that those computations may take a while, depending on the size of the system and the number of frames that are stored by the Ensemble PDB file.
-Therefore, we recommend saving the results as an *output* file. *Output* file, *calcProteinInteractionsEnseblePDB.pkl*, can be reloaded and used with all availabe functions and methods.
+Therefore, we recommend saving the results as an *output* file.
+The *output* file, *calcProteinInteractionsEnseblePDB.pkl* can be reloaded and used with all available functions and methods.

 .. ipython:: python
    :verbatim: